IMA Policy

 After a Custom Policy is loaded, the order becomes:

-1. Architecture specific Build Flags such as CONFIG_IMA_ARCH_POLICY.
+1. Architecture Specific Policy Rules from Kernel Configuration Options such as CONFIG_IMA_ARCH_POLICY.

-2. Build time Build Flags for finer control.
+2. Build time Kernel Configuration Options for finer control.

 1. CONFIG_IMA_APPRAISE_REQUIRE_MODULE_SIGS.